Your Guide To Tipping In Vegas: Who, How Much & When

 In the US, those in the service industry can reportedly expect around $7.25 per hour without tips, or $2.13 for employees who earn a minimum of $30 in tips per month.

-Thinking about it may dampen your vacation mood, but tipping is a necessity.
+Thinking about it may dampen your vacation mood, but tipping is a necessity – especially since it’s on the decline in Vegas.

 How Much Should You Tip In Vegas?

-That’s the standard gratuity practice across Las Vegas, and the US as a whole, so you’ll be safe as long as you stick to those figures.
+Leaving between 15-20 percent is the standard gratuity practice across Las Vegas, and the US as a whole.

 Should You Tip Different Amounts For Different Services?

-So, while the 15 to 20 per cent rule will serve you well for the waiters, bartenders and hosts in casino restaurants and bars, what about the rest?
+So, while the 15-20 percent rule will serve you well for the waiters, bartenders and hosts in casino restaurants and bars, what about the rest?

 The general rule of thumb is: